ccallawa/alyvix_doc/stylesheet.rst

       :name: _style_code_block_example

       This is the content of the code block.
-      Maybe it is actual code.
+      Sometimes it might even be actual code.

+In :file:`custom.css` there are classes available such as ``short-code-block`` and ``medium-code-block`` that will make the block less wide at preset proportions (e.g. 70% and 85%).

-You can also include an entire external file as include like this:
+Instead of pasting code into the .rst file, you can also include an entire external file like this:

 .. code-block:: rst
    :class: short-code-block